-Suggestions for TO DO items (please add +1 to show support) and please log in so thata comments are not anonymous.
+Suggestions for TO DO items (please add +1, or your name to show support) and please log in so thata comments are not anonymous.
 Anonymous comments and shows of support do not count

 1. Action: Give your availability to build capacity (by Paola, open)